ibm-cloud-docs/cephaas/network_latency.md

 3. In the **ping statistics** output, note the average (avg) round-trip distance in milliseconds (ms) between the host and the IBM Cloud region.
 Compare whether the connection meets the latency requirement of less than or equal to 200 milliseconds (<= 200 ms).

-If you are selecting the IBM Direct Link 2.0 Connect to connect the Virtual Private Cloud (VPC) on IBM Cloud and the router on rack, the minimum speed must be 1 Gbps.
-{: note}

 The following example meets the latency requirements as the round-trip time is 77.716 ms:
 ```text